 These APIs are unrelated to Commerce Cloud Order Management.

 The following objects and APIs are inactive by default.
-The APIs are also at End of Adoption, and will be End of Life by the end of 2024.
+The APIs are also at End of Adoption, and are not enabled for new instances.

 - dw.order.Order.createReturnCase(String, boolean)

 The Shipping Order Creation API has been optimized, making it possible to create

 ShippingOrderItems with the B2C Commerce Script API.
 The allocation of inventory is now decoupled from the shipping order creation process.
 It's also possible to trigger the shipping order creation process from the B2C Commerce Script API by calling OrderMgr#createShippingOrders(Order order).